dhlee-jubilee/Atopic_Dermatitis/README.md

 ![overview](./assets/Figure1.jpg)

 ## Training Approaches for CNN
-(1) Individual vs Integration vs Ensemble
+(1) Individual vs Merging Methods(Integration vs Ensemble)
-- Individual
+- Integration: merge the grade from the five dermatologists before training
-- Integration
+- Ensemble: train each individual dataset and merge the outcomes for each model (2) Hard-Label vs Soft Label
-- Ensemble
+- Hard-Label: merge the grade using the median values
-(2) Hard-Label vs Soft Label
+- Soft-Label: consider the distributions of each grading (3) Whole Dataset vs Train-set Pruning
-(3) Train-set Pruning
+- Train-set Pruning: excluding discordant train-set (defined as discordant when the maximum number of matched raters was not more than two)

 ---
 ## License